Year 6 Transition Information

 What After School Clubs are available and how can we ﬁnd out about them?

 We have lots of diﬀerent clubs running during the year and during your child’s ﬁrst week they will be introduced to our online list of the school activities available.
 These usually ﬁnish around 4.30pm.
 We also run a late bus if your child wishes to attend.
-If you would like more information, please ask at your child’s Parents’ Information Evening.
+If you would like more information, please contact your child’s tutor.

 What happens if a student gets lost?

 It is normal for Year 6 students to worry about this but few do actually get lost!
-There will always be someone who can point students in the right direction and reception is always a good starting point.
+There will always be someone who can point students in the right direction and reception or the Year 7 office is always a good starting point.

 What happens at lunchtime?

 Students can choose to eat in the canteen or to bring a packed lunch (no ﬁzzy drinks, please.)
-Packed lunches are eaten in the designated rooms but FRA students are not permitted to eat outside.
-Arrangements for paying for canteen food will be explained at the Open Evening.
+Packed lunches are eaten in the designated spaces but FRA students are not permitted to eat outside.

 How do I ﬁnd out about important dates?